 (1) All committees, with the exception of the Executive Board, will be appointed bi annually by the President.
 Chairs & members will come from KY TRIO Membership, and any member can volunteer to serve on a committee with confirmation of the Committee Chair & President.

 (2) Standing committees for KAEOPP shall consist of Archives, Awards, Communication, Conference/Events, Constitution, Development, Finance, Membership, Nominating, Scholarships, State Advocacy, Student Initiatives, Task Force, Technology, TRIO Alumni Society.

 (3) Ad Hoc committees shall be established at the discretion of the President.

 (4) Duties and composition of the Standing and Ad Hoc committees will be detailed in the KY TRIO Policy Manual and will be distributed to Committee Chairs at the time of their appointment.

 ARTICLE VII - VOTING RIGHTS AND PROCEDURES

-Each Professional and Lifetime member in good standing of KAEOPP shall be entitled to one vote.
+Each staff identified in Institutional Memberships by Program, Professional member and Lifetime member in good standing of KAEOPP shall be entitled to one vote.
 Voting shall be by mail or electronic ballot sent to all members or by voice vote at business meetings.

 ARTICLE VIII - RESTRICTIONS AND STATE RIGHTS